datinglibre/datinglibre/README.md

 This project is used as a skeleton to run the [datinglibre-app-bundle](https://github.com/datinglibre/datinglibre-app-bundle).
-The project is separated in this way, so that [parts of the bundle can be overridden](https://symfony.com/doc/current/bundles/override.html), whilst keeping the ability to keep updated with new DatingLibre features using `composer update`.
+The project is separated in this way, so that [parts of the bundle can be overridden](https://symfony.com/doc/current/bundles/override.html), whilst keeping the ability to keep updated with new DatingLibre features using `composer upgrade`.
 This has been done in the [DatingLibreDemo](https://github.com/datinglibre/DatingLibreDemo) project.

 In order to contribute to the DatingLibre project, you will need to setup your own version of the [datinglibre-app-bundle](https://github.com/datinglibre/datinglibre-app-bundle)